-Participants randomised to the sugammadex arm will receive an intravenous bolus of sugammadex (2-4mg/kg) for reversal of neuromuscular blockade around the end of the surgery.
+Participants randomised to the sugammadex arm should receive an intravenous bolus of sugammadex (2-4mg/kg) for reversal of neuromuscular blockade around the end of the surgery.
 Within these parameters, the precise dose and timing are left to the discretion of the treating anaesthetist.
-If deemed necessary by the treating anaesthetist, patients allocated to the sugammadex treatment group may be administered a second dose of sugammadex, up to a maximum total dose of 8mg/kg.
+If deemed necessary by the treating anaesthetist, patients allocated to the sugammadex treatment group may be administered a second dose of sugammadex.
+The maximum total dose of sugammadex (whether one or two doses are used) should not exceed 8mg/kg.
 A third or subsequent dose of sugammadex, or any dose of neostigmine administered, will be outside the trial intervention and will constitute a protocol deviation for monitoring purposes.
+If the dose of sugammadex administered is outside the specified range, reasons for this will be collected.